ziutek/kasia.go/README.md

 ## Subtemplates (nested/embded templates)

-If you have modularize your template you can do this like int this example:
+If you want modularize your template you can do this like int this example:

     type Ctx struct {
         a int